 - A pinch of iodized salt

-- Put the oats, chia seeds, cinnamon and salt in a bowl and pour hot water over it.
+- Put the oats, chia seeds, cinnamon and salt in a small bowl and pour hot water over it.
 Let it sit for 5-10 minutes.

 - Since heat destroys B-vitamins and vitamin C, add the banana, seeds, and the nut butter at the end.
 Stir well.